-Authorities detained Swe Win, the 40-year-old edito-in-chief of the nonprofit, independent news service Myanmar Now news service, at Yangon International Airport on Sunday night as he was preparing to go to Thailand on a business trip.
+Authorities detained Swe Win, the 40-year-old editor-in-chief of the nonprofit, independent news service Myanmar Now, at Yangon International Airport on Sunday night as he was preparing to go to Thailand on a business trip.

 They transferred him from Yangon’s Insein Prison, where he was held overnight, to Mandalay to face charges for violating Article 66(d) of the 2013 Telecommunications Act by defaming Wirathu, a firebrand monk who frequently uses hate speech targeting the country’s Muslim minority.

 The article prohibits the use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those found guilty of violating it.

 Mandalay resident Kyaw Myo Shwe filed a criminal defamation case in Mandalay against the reporter on March 7, accusing him of insulting Wirathu of the ultranationalist monk group Ma Ba Tha in comments Swe Win made in February on Facebook.

 The judge released Swe Win on bail during the hearing at Mahar Aungmyay township court until his trial date on Aug.
 7.